jose-navarro/workflowmaker/README.md

     toolkit, this document is included, which describes the format supported by this library.

+## Are there any documents describing the API? ##

+Yes.
+But these are not included in the source code repository.
+The API HTML documentation is generated whenever WorkflowMaker or the sample image processing toolkit are built.
+The documents explaining the process and where to find the API documents are:

+* *Building WorkflowMaker* and
+* *Building the samples*.

+The previous section describe where to find these documents.

 ## How may I build from source code?

-Read the guides related to building from source code included in the list of documents in the previous section.
+Read the guides related to building from source code.
+Again, the documents to read are:

+* *Building WorkflowMaker* and
+* *Building the samples*.

 ## Tell me how to get started